quarkusio/registry.quarkus.io/README.md

     http --form POST localhost:8080/admin/registry/platform groupId=io.quarkus artifactId=quarkus-bom version=1.10.0.Final

-#TODO:

-- Rejected/on-hold: Use GitHub as the main input for data and have the app clone the repository

 ## Endpoints:
 - List of platforms (marked with the recommended platform)
 - Descriptor of the chosen platform (extensions belonging to platform)